 What we do

 - Zero Waste Champion Program: In coordination with Recology, school staff, teachers, administrators and even parents can become a champion of zero waste at their school.
 Learn more about the Zero Waste Champion Program.

 - Student Nutrition: The Sustainability Office is supporting SNS in reducing over-purchasing, eliminating single-use packaging in the school meal program, implementing refrigerated share tables, and identifying options for donating excess food.

 - Furniture Reuse: In partnership with the Custodial Department and the Warehouse, schools are able to donate and claim furniture through the SFUSD Furniture Exchange Program.

 - Drink Tap: The District is installing water bottle filling stations in all schools and promoting the consumption of tap water thanks to funding from the San Francisco Soda Tax.

-- Green Purchasing: The Sustainability Office is working with the Purchasing Department to stock environmentally preferable products in the SFUSD Warehouse and encourage environmental purchasing practices.
+- Green Purchasing: The Sustainability Office is working with the Procurement Department to stock environmentally preferable products in the SFUSD Warehouse and encourage environmental purchasing practices.